Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-95-silence.md

 ***Lieutenant Sinikka Anderson***

-“Contact in T minus two minutes.”
+"Contact in T minus two minutes."

 There was one last hope for the Earth, though…not really.
 The Guvnurag scientists who’d invented the system shield technology had said that the field *did* have weaknesses and limits, and that a collimated exploding star would almost certainly defeat the Sol Containment Barrier…

 *‘Almost certainly’* was not enough to gamble billions of lives on, so the evacuation had gone ahead as though the barrier would definitely fail.
 But there was just enough doubt there for the navy to send one patrol boat to keep an eye on the barrier.
 As a superluminal phenomenon, it’d pop like a bubble the instant it failed…or maybe, just maybe, it would not.

-“Contact in T minus sixty seconds.”
+"Contact in T minus sixty seconds."

 Anderson personally knew a hedge when she saw one.
 The engineers knew what they were about, if it said it’d fail, then it’d fail.
 Miracle notwithstanding.

 She wasn’t sure she believed in miracles.
 Or at least…not that kind of miracle.

-“T minus thirty seconds.”
+"T minus thirty seconds."

 Even so…she flexed her knuckles nervously, and prayed.
 Please, Lord…if now was ever the time…

-“Ten…nine…eight…seven…six…five seconds…four…three…two…one…”
+"Ten…nine…eight…seven…six…five seconds…four…three…two…one…"

 The barrier was incomprehensibly huge, and all but invisible.
 It absorbed less than ten percent of all the radiation that passed through it, and reflected nothing, making it basically impossible to see with the naked eye, usually.